 Same with the legs and arms if you go that route.
 I know now that’s where I made my mistake, as I picked pretty much two areas and kept injecting only in those places.
 Now I’m going to set up a routine where I move it around to at least six different spots, to help me overcome some of the swelling and lumps I’ve got now.

-So, there you go.
+There you go.
 I may drop more hints as to what’s going on with me as time goes, or just general information as I learn it.
 After all, we need to try to make sure we share information as possible, right?

 UPDATE!!!
 As of the beginning of 2013 I started using Novolin 70/30, which I purchase from Walmart.
-They call it Relion, and it’s only $24.95 per vial, which is a great price when compared to all other insulin, and in many cases cost less than what you might have to pay even if you have insurance.
+They call it Relion, and it’s only $24.95 per vial, which is a great price when compared to all other insulin, and in many cases costs less than what you might have to pay even if you have insurance.